Education • 8 min read

 Block producer layer: Also known as Bor, this layer groups transactions into blocks.

 Congestion issues leading to high fees and low speed are problems that Ethereum has been trying to solve for a long time now.
-Just recently, the Otherside Metaverse land sale sent ETH gas fees up to $5k and even crashed the Ethereum blockchain for a while.
+Recently, the Otherside Metaverse land sale sent ETH gas fees up to $5k and even crashed the Ethereum blockchain for a short period.

 To give you the alternative parallel road mentioned above, Polygon uses a set of tools, including sidechains and bridges.

 Polygon uses sidechains to improve Ethereum throughput, speed and gas fees.
-Developers using Polygon can connect Ethereum-compatible blockchain networks but they can also create interoperable Ethereum-compatible blockchains able to communicate both with each other and with the Ethereum mainchain.
+Developers using Polygon can connect Ethereum-compatible blockchain networks, and they can create interoperable Ethereum-compatible blockchains able to communicate both with each other and with the Ethereum mainchain.
 This communication is made possible by bridges.

 Polygon has two main bridges that allow for the transfers of assets - including NFTs and tokens - from Polygon sidechains to the Ethereum mainchain and vice versa: the Plasma bridge and the PoS bridge.
 Both “bridges” consist of a series of smart contracts implemented on the Ethereum blockchain to help with moving digital assets between chains.